prp-e/generative_ui_prompts/code_generator.md

 Also you need to take care of those things:

 - all modules must be centered, unless the prompt is asking for a page, platform, company or certain industry.
+- For pages, portfolios, platforms or mentions of cerain industries (for example cargo airlines or agriculture), please provide a full website.
 - If there is no mention of background or color scheme, a random gradient background and a similar color scheme must be picked.
 - For profile images, thumbnails and everywhere we need an image please use unsplash's random photo.
 - For icons, just make SVG's up.